-These 10 kitchen garden program fundamentals describe what it takes to deliver a best-practice Stephanie Alexander Kitchen Garden Program.
+These 10 kitchen garden program fundamentals for schools describe what it takes to deliver a best-practice Stephanie Alexander Kitchen Garden Program.

 While we know that you will adapt your program to your unique setting, resources and community, the goal of every program is always the same: for every student to experience pleasurable food education.

 These program fundamentals are designed to support you in implementing your kitchen garden program, and ensuring you get the most out of it for your students and community.
 Start small, work with what you have and use these program fundamentals to guide you in building a successful and sustainable Stephanie Alexander Kitchen Garden Program.

 1. Commitment to the philosophy of pleasurable food education

 Pleasurable food education is a fun, hands-on approach to teaching students of all ages about growing, harvesting, preparing and sharing fresh, seasonal, delicious food.
 Delivered through a kitchen garden program, pleasurable food education is underpinned by the philosophical belief that a student who is regularly engaged in activities in the garden and kitchen, and is invited to the table and encouraged to taste and to learn about nutritious, delicious food, will grow to embrace fresh, seasonal flavours, and understand much about the natural world and how to relate to others.
 Kitchen garden programs are most effective when staff and the community understand and embrace this approach.

 2. A team of at least two people coordinating the kitchen garden program